cables-gl/cables/doc/ui_walkthrough/ui_walkthrough.md

 <br />

-Link ops by connecting them inbetween
+To add an existing op between two other ops, click and drag it to the middle of the cable and release.

 <video src="video/snapinbetween.mp4" muted="true" autoplay="true" loop="true" ></video>
 <br />

-Copy a link by pressing `alt` and `right-mouse button` and drag the cable to another port
+Duplicate a link by pressing `alt` and the `right-mouse button` and dragging the cable to another port

 <video src="video/copylink.mp4" muted="true" autoplay="true" loop="true" ></video>